bigbridge-nl/product-import/README.md

 # BigBridge Product Import

-Imports product data into Magento 2 via direct database access.
+A library to imports product data into Magento 2 via direct database access.

 Hi!
 My name is Patrick van Bergen.
 I created this library because I needed product import to be fast.